akehir/shader/projects/shader-lib/README.md

 - 0.5.0: Update API to add `step` function to `programs` allowing for custom updating of `uniforms`.
 See example 5.
 - 0.6.0: Update documentation, cleanup.
 - 0.6.1: Update documentation.
+- 0.7.0: Add Support for Angular 11
+- 0.7.1: Add Support for fractionally scaling the rendered Pixels
+- 0.7.2: Changes to what runs outside of zone

 ## Authors